korvinca/nba-test/README.md

-# nba-test
+# TO RUN

-# python nba_run.py -f nba.csv
+python nba_run.py -f nba.csv

+# TODO

-# Add class in Utils
+1. Add class in Utils
-# TODO fix the break line verification in the end of csv file on start.
+2. Fix the break line verification in the end of csv file on start.
-# TODO Add verification for user and stats with adding user in CSV file.
+3. Add verification for user and stats with adding user in CSV file.
+4. Add log file with info/debug mode